OctopusDeploy/docs/docs/administration/managing-infrastructure/tentacle-configuration-and-file-storage/manually-uninstall-tentacle.md

 This will also remove your deployed applications if you have not configured Tentacle to use a different Application folder.
 See below for more details.
 :::

 4. Find and delete the Octopus Tentacle registry entries from the following locations:
 Entire Folder:
     * **`HKLM\SOFTWARE\Octopus\Tentacle`**
-Octopus Tentacle Specific Registries - Check in each folder for a key with a **DisplayName** of `Octopus Tentacle` and remove the folder where that key resides.
+Octopus Tentacle Specific Registries - Check in each folder for a key with a DisplayName of **`Octopus Tentacle`** and remove the folder where that key resides.
     * **`HKLM\SOFTWARE\Classes\Installer\Products`**
-    * **`HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Installer\UserData\S-1-5-18\Products\<RandomID>`** - Look under InstallProperties for a **DisplayName** of  `Octopus Tentacle`.
+    * **`HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Installer\UserData\S-1-5-18\Products\<RandomID>`** - Look under InstallProperties for a DisplayName of **`Octopus Tentacle`**.
     * **`HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall`**

 :::problem
+**Take care removing registry entries**
-Removing entries from the Registry can have serious implications.
-Please make sure you understand and are comfortable with the potentail risks.
-Remember to backup the keys before any registries are modified!
-Feel free to reach out to support@octopus.com for assistance.
+Removing entries from the registry can have serious implications.
+Please make sure you understand and are comfortable with the potential risks.
+Remember to always backup any keys before they are modified.
+If you have any questions or need assistance, please [email our support team](mailto:support@octopus.com).
 :::

 5. Find and delete any Octopus folders from: